 History of Farleigh Hungerford Castle

-Begun in the late 14th century, Farleigh Hungerford Castle was for 300 years the home of the Hungerford family.
-Its history is inextricably linked with that of the family, which after distinguished beginnings suffered a series of disasters and scandals – some of which took place within the castle walls.
-Eventually the castle was sold in 1686 to repay debts, and was then plundered for building materials.
-A ‘romantic ruin’ since the 1730s, it retains two of its corner towers and parts of its outer courtyard defences.
-Within the outer court is a well-preserved chapel outstanding for its 13th-century wall-paintings, family monuments and collection of unusual anthropoid (human-shaped) lead coffins.
+Begun in the late 14th century, Farleigh Hungerford Castle was for 300 years the home of the Hungerfords, a family that after distinguished beginnings suffered a series of disasters and scandals – some of which took place within the castle walls.
+A ‘romantic ruin’ since the 1730s, it retains two of its corner towers, parts of its outer courtyard defences and a well-preserved chapel with outstanding 13th-century wall-paintings, family monuments and collection of unusual anthropoid (human-shaped) lead coffins.

 Farleigh Hungerford Castle was begun before 1383 by Sir Thomas Hungerford (c 1328–1397).
 Born of a family which had achieved only modest influence in Wiltshire, Thomas prospered as chief land steward of Edward III's fourth son, John of Gaunt, Duke of Lancaster.
 Allegedly because of Gaunt's influence, he was elected Speaker of the Commons in the Parliament of January 1377, the first formally recorded holder of that office.